Uncommon - this species is more common south of Delaware.

 Citation Minimum Lengths/Weights

-Atlantic Tripletails are not currently eligible for an individual Delaware Sport Fishing Tournament citation.
+Atlantic Tripletails are not currently eligible for a Delaware Sport Fishing Tournament or Live Release award, but a large specimen may qualify for an “Unusual Species” award.

 Delaware State Record